Dense Vector Search

 ?q={!knn_text_to_vector model=a-model f=vector topK=10}hello world query

-The search results retrieved are the k=10 nearest documents to the vector encoded from the query hello world query
+The search results retrieved are the k=10 nearest documents to the vector encoded from the query hello world query, using the model a-model.

 For more details on how to work with vectorise text in Apache Solr, please refer to the dedicated page: Text to Vector